 The first step is to understand what Autism truly is, and then you can obtain the best effective treatment.

 Autism Spectrum Disorder (ASD) is a range of complex brain development disorders.
-These disorders are characterized by difficulties with social interaction, verbal and nonverbal communication impairments, and repetitive and stereotyped patterns of behavior.
+These disorders are characterized by difficulties with social interaction, verbal and nonverbal communication impairments, and repetitive and stereotypical patterns of behavior.
 Autism, or Autistic Disorder, is the most severe form of ASD.
 Other conditions along the spectrum include a milder form of Autism known as Asperger syndrome, Childhood Disintegrative Disorder and Pervasive Developmental Disorder Not Otherwise Specified (commonly referred to as PDD-NOS).
-Autism can be associated with intellectual disability or issues with motor coordination; however many Autistic individuals have exceptional capabilities in visual, musical and academic areas.
+Autism can be associated with intellectual disability or issues with motor coordination; however many Autistic individuals have exceptional capabilities in visual arts, musical and academic areas.

 Symptoms of Autism

 Dr. Diane®’s initial research in Neuropsychology and Autism began when she was teaching the first integrative classroom for Autistic children in Marshfield, MA.
 She was the first in the world to introduce the use of sign language to help Autistic children communicate.
 From this experience, Dr. Diane® completed her doctoral dissertation on the topic of Autism, titled “A Description of the Changes of Verbal and Nonverbal, Communicative and Non Communicative Behavior in a Group of Autistic Children.”
 Dr. Diane® presented this research at the 2nd International Conference on Autism.